-SAFEQ Cloud allows administrators to automate the deployment process of printing within the organisation, configuring just a PC Client to deploy to end-user computers / mobile devices.
+SAFEQ Cloud allows administrators to automate the deployment process of printing within the organization, configuring just a PC Client to deploy to end-user computers / mobile devices.

 The aim is to enable secure print release, or pull printing, that allows users to submit print jobs from their device and not initiate print until the user has been authenticated, using a PIN, swipe card, or QR code.

 If you’re interested in seamlessly deploying your print infrastructure to a fully cloud-migrated setup, a true cloud solution might be right for you.
 Via SAFEQ Cloud, we offer a Pure Cloud solution that lets you migrate every inch of your IT infrastructure to the cloud while taking over all management of updates and patches.

 See if adopting a future-ready cloud infrastructure is something for your business by having a look at the blog post below:

 What are the Main Advantages of Cloud Print?

-- Optimize print infrastructure—by relying on a Software as a Service (SaaS) or Infrastructure as a Service (IaaS) company, you not only benefit from the cloud but also have the option to manage your service from afar
+- Modernize print infrastructure—by relying on a Software as a Service (SaaS) or Infrastructure as a Service (IaaS) company, you not only benefit from the cloud but also have the option to manage your service from afar

 - IT Helpdesk requests will be significantly reduced, as print problems often clog up the system.

 - A cloud print service eliminates all needs for physical print servers, freeing up space and decreasing your electronic waste footprint.

 - Meet high security and compliance standards and benefit from the safety that the cloud provides, and benefit from quick disaster recovery

 - A solution like SAFEQ Cloud is compatible with all major operating systems and printer device brands.